 Dams start making their sounds to their young ones soon after birth.
 Calm and reassuring bleats of the mother post-partum can help the young one in early vocal discrimination between its mother and other flocks.

-Very much similar to the olfactory signals in sheep as well as other groups, bleating sounds function as the controlling cue for anticipating the feeding pattern.
+Like the olfactory signals in sheep and other groups, bleating sounds function as the controlling cue for anticipating the feeding pattern.

 Bleating is a crucial aspect of the post-natal nursing and stimulation regime of the mother and young one bonding, communicating, and recognizing each other.

 Vocalizations help both the dam and the lamb in facilitating and promoting mutual vocal recognition and filial bonding.